Polenta with Black Beans and Spinach

 Meanwhile, heat the olive oil in a wide skillet or steep-sided stir-fry pan.
 Add the garlic and sauté over low heat for a minute or so, until turning golden.

-Add the beans, dried tomatoes, and cumin.
+Add the beans, roasted pepper, and cumin.
 Stir together and cook over medium heat until well heated through.

 Add the spinach, cover, and cook just until it wilts, 1 to 2 minutes.
 Stir the mixture together, season with pepper, and remove from the heat.